RalphBacon/HC-SR04-Ultrasonic-Sensor/README.md

 # See video #103 at https://www.youtube.com/RalphBacon
 (Direct link to video: )

+My 2WD (two-wheel drive) buggy needs some sort of obstacle avoidance sensor so the HC-SR04 I've had in my components drawer since my PIC days came out.
 Using this ultrasonic detector is easy and gives accurate distance results up to about 3cm from the device.

-In this video we've added it to the 2WD buggy we're slowly building (very cheap from the Gar East) and this gives it obstacle detection capabilities.
+In this video we've added it to the 2WD buggy we're slowly building (very cheap kit from the Gar East) and this gives it obstacle detection capabilities.

 The sketches I used (first one without a library, second one with the NewPing library) are here in this GitHub)

-If you really are that interested here's the location of that "wiring_private.h" file:
-C:\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino

 Where I bought a pack of 5 HC-SR04s
 https://www.amazon.co.uk/dp/B01M0QL1F1